Free Malaysia Today: Editorial policy

 The FMT editorial policy emphasises balanced reporting and neutrality, although it takes some strong stands on issues of public interest.

 Its editorials have often criticised politicians from both sides of the divide while taking a stand on controversies including the "fake degree" saga involving a deputy minister in the Pakatan Harapan government and the death of a tahfiz (Islamic school) student in April 2017.

-In May 2017, a year before the general election, it openly urged Pakatan Harapan to announce Dr Mahathir Mohamad as its prime ministerial candidate, setting off a string of criticism on social media with many questioning the website's objectivity.
+In May 2017, a year before the general election, it openly urged Pakatan Harapan to announce Mahathir Mohamad as its prime ministerial candidate, setting off a string of criticism on social media with many questioning the website's objectivity.

 Two weeks after the general election, it assured readers that it was not subservient to any political interests, while questioning a number of media organisations, especially the former mainstream print media which appeared to have "turned around" despite being known for their less than complimentary coverage of the current government leaders during their time in the opposition.

 Malaysia's "new media" websites, such as FMT, are likely to have less fact-checking than traditional media.

 Controversies

 Lim Guan Eng's 2015 lawsuit

-In early 2015, the newspaper has been sued by Penang Chief Minister Lim Guan Eng for its allegedly defamatory content titled "Guan Eng has failed, says NGO".
-Lim later won the suit and the newspaper was ordered to pay damages for RM300,000 to him.
+In early 2015, FMT was sued by Penang Chief Minister Lim Guan Eng for its allegedly defamatory content titled "Guan Eng has failed, says NGO".
+Lim later won the suit and the portal was ordered to pay damages for RM300,000 to him.
 However, in May 2016, the Court of Appeal quashed the RM300,000 in damages awarded to Lim Guan Eng.